rayout/grunt-smart-assets/README.md

 # grunt-smart-assets

->  Convert all files in all directories.
-Then, change path in html files to new converted files
+>  if necessary, converts all files within the directory, and the remaining copies..
+Then, change path in html files to new converted and copied files
+>  Supports all plug-ins which you can specify the SRC and DEST

 ## Getting Started
 This plugin requires Grunt.